anonymous62567/KaliBench/README.md

 ## 📊 Dataset and Benchmarks
 KaliBench provides 3 files, 1.
-A full document of 14.5K query-command pairs 2.
-An evaluation document of selective 4097 query-command pairs (the users can also select their own evaluation set from the full 14.5K document), and 3.
-A Raw Kali Linux document containing the original usage code (manuscript) for all Kali tools (758) and subtools (2,809).
+A full document of 8.5K query-command pairs 2.
+An evaluation document of selective 5000 query-command pairs (the users can also select their own evaluation set from the full 8.5K document), and 3.
+A Raw Kali Linux document containing the original usage code (manuscript) for all Kali 2,809 tools.

 ### Available Datasets
 #### -User can directly find the aforementioned 3 data files (.jsonl format) in the folder: "KaliBench_data"